york-cs-dams/practicals/habitable_programs/tools/cohesion/README.md

 ## Building the cohesion tool

 Your first task is to complete the `cohesion` tool so that it implements the LCOM4 metric, which was discussed in the lectures.
-The code in this repository contains an executable which can be invoked using `scripts/cohesion lcom4 PROJECT`.
-Run `scripts/cohesion help` for more information.
+The code in this repository contains an executable which can be invoked using `vado cohesion lcom4 PROJECT`.
+Run `vado cohesion help` for more information.

 The sample projects in the `data` folder can be used to test the cohesion tool.
-If you run, say, `scripts/cohesion lcom4 hello_world` you'll notice that the `cohesion` tool doesn't do much yet:
+If you run, say, `vado cohesion lcom4 hello_world` you'll notice that the `cohesion` tool doesn't do much yet:

 | Subject                   | lcom4 | connected_components |
 | :------------------------ | :---- | :------------------- |